 I recently purchased AquariumWatch.com on the GoDaddy Closeout Auctions to start a blog about aquarium keeping.
 It’s not the best domain name in the world, but it does have the keyword “aquarium” in the name and it’s catchy.
 I snagged it up for only $10, but what I didn’t realize was that you also have to pay the annual renewal fee – so it ended up being $23.
-The domain was registered in 2011, so it’s a year old, but I have no way to determine if a website was ever on the domain.
+The domain was registered in 2011, so it’s old, but I have no way to determine if a website was ever on the domain.
 As soon as the domain name expires, GoDaddy takes down the website that it was associated with and parks it… If the Wayback Machine has never archived the website, then you’re pretty much shooting in the dark with trusting that it’s an okay domain name.

 Overall, I’m happy with my experience using the GoDaddy Auctions.
 After you pay for the domain name, they have to hold it for one week (not sure why) before releasing it to you.
-After the week is up, the domain name goes into your GoDaddy account for you to do whatever you want with.
+After the week is up, the domain name goes into your GoDaddy account for you to do whatever you want.